HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/prepare_namespace.md

 You need to create a namespace in your Kubernetes cluster that contains all the resources related to your HCL DX 9.5 Container deployment.
-It is recommended that this is created before deployment as you may need to add an ImagePullSecret or configure the TLS certificate for the Ambassador Ingress before deployment.
+It is recommended that this is created before deployment as you may need to add an ImagePullSecret or configure the TLS certificate for the HAProxy Ingress before deployment.

 Identify a name for your namespace and create it using the following syntax: